 Pressure in the expansion vessel

-For a closed system, the pressure in the expansion tank must be 0.1 bar higher than the static pressure of the system.
+For a closed system, the pressure in the expansion tank must be 0.1 bar strong> higher than the static pressure of the system.
 If the pressure in the tank is significantly higher than the aforementioned, the efective capacity of the expansion vessel is substantially reduced for the expansion due to the heating of the water.
 Therefore, the pressure in the system may rise too high and the system will break.
 If the pressure in the tank is lower than the static pressure of the system, the expansion vessel in the system does not have a sufficient water reserve and the system will suck through the air intakes of the automatic air vent valves, the circuit stops in the upper radiators and the premises do not heat up.

 The size of the expansion vessel